microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-ota.md

 ### View status in device twins

-You can check them by using the Azure IoT Toolkit extension:
+You can check them by using the Azure IoT Hub Toolkit extension:

 1. In Explorer of VS Code, click "Azure IoT Hub Devices" in the bottom left corner.